 The worries of Oaks and other top Mormon Elders are mirrored by Timothy Dolan, Archbishop of New York.
 “We see in our culture a drive to neuter religion,” he said at the recent US Conference of Catholic Bishops, quoted in the New York Times.
 Another bishop at the conference decried the fact that in several jurisdictions, Catholic agencies receiving federal funds had been forced to cease offering adoption services because they refused to help same-sex couples adopt chidren.

 This outcry is now injected into electoral politics.
-Some evangelicals created a “International Religious Freedom Pledge for Presidential Candidates” including this statement: “Religious freedom … includes the right of individuals and of religious communities not to be forced to participate in, or to forfeit their employment because of refusal to participate in, activities that deeply offend their religious conscience.”
+Evangelicals have created a new “International Religious Freedom Pledge for Presidential Candidates” including this statement: “Religious freedom … includes the right of individuals and of religious communities not to be forced to participate in, or to forfeit their employment because of refusal to participate in, activities that deeply offend their religious conscience.”

-But it seems to me that this trend is not the result of an organized “drive to neuter religion”.
+But this trend is not the result of an organized “drive to neuter religion”.
 The opposite is the case.
 People are tired of religious leaders, whether conservative or liberal, trying to impose their will on society.
 According to the Gallup Poll, the number of Americans who felt strongly that religious leaders should not try to exert influence on how people vote rose from 30% in 1991 to 45% in 2008 (as quoted in American Grace by Robert Putnam and David Campbell, p 121).
-The relentless drive to neuter same-sex marriage, among other political interventions, is driving people away from churches – and from organized religion in general.
+Elder Oaks and Bishop Dolan don’t get it.
+Their relentless drive to neuter same-sex marriage, among other political interventions, is driving people away from their churches – and from organized religion in general.
 Americans want freedom of theology, not theocracy.
-All of us, across political and theological spectra, need to be mindful of unintended effects of the ways we exercise our religious freedom.
-We may get so full of ourselves, so exercised with our freedom, that we dampen interest in religion itself.
+I support the right of religious organizations, and religious people, to invoke their beliefs in pressing for public policy change – even if I disagree with them.
+I do it myself.
+And nobody’s stopping us from doing it.
+But all of us, across political and theological spectra, need to be mindful of unintended effects of the ways we exercise our religious freedom.

 Elder Oaks wants religion to have not just liberty, but a “preferred status”.
 But what can that mean in practice?
-The legalization of same-sex marriage does not force the Mormon church to perform or bless or agree with gay marriages.
+The state of New York, having legalized same-sex marriage, does not force the Mormon church to perform or bless or agree with gay marriages.
 It leaves the LDS definition of marriage intact.
 No gay couple will be allowed have their marriage “sealed for eternity” in a Mormon temple.
-Nor does legalized same-sex marriage give the United Church of Christ, the denomination to which I belong, “preferred status” because we happen to bless those unions.
+Nor does the state of New York give the United Church of Christ, the denomination to which I belong, “preferred status” because we happen to bless same-sex marriages.
 Both the UCC and the LDS churches believe that marriage is a spiritual condition, a topic about which no state law has anything to say.
 All state laws regarding marriage are religion-neutral, without neutering religion.
 Aside from the special tax break afforded it now, how can religion have a “preferred status” beyond the enjoyment of liberty, without the state endorsing one version of religion over another?
 The trouble with Dallin Oaks’ call for “recognition and commitment to values that transcend the secular world” is that there is no consensus among religions about which values are transcendent.
 And for government to define such a consensus would be unconstitutional.

 Who is “forced to participate in, or to forfeit their employment because of refusal to participate in, activities that deeply offend their religious conscience” in America today?
 To be sure, faithful progressive Christians, who work in banks that sold sketchy mortgages to unsophisticated home-buyers and then received bailouts from the government, have to face the tough choice of participating in a sin that violates their religious scruples, or forfeiting their jobs.
 But that difficulty can’t be construed as a sign of eroding religious freedom in America.
 Bank workers are free to quit and find other employment.
 Indeed, there are occasions when the exercise of our precious freedom of religion results in tough personal consequences.
 But we have the liberty to make such choices.
 And for that, I’m grateful to be an American!